Nick-v1/VergilBot/README.md

 # VergilBot

-This is a personal discord bot.
+This is a bot for me and my friends.